 Step‑by‑Step Food Noise Tracking Process

-Shot day is easy to miss; appetite and cravings often slip through the cracks.
-Many GLP‑1 users notice changes in urge and reward responses after doses.
+Shot day is easy to miss.
+Appetite and cravings can slip through the cracks.
+Many GLP‑1 users notice changes in urge and reward after doses.
 Call that change food noise — the appetite cues and cravings that influence what you reach for.

 This guide gives a seven‑step, low‑effort workflow and a quick checklist you can start today.
 Pepio helps you keep those notes, reminders, and dose history in one place.
-Users using Pepio experience clearer records for follow‑up visits without juggling screenshots.
-Remember, Pepio is for organization and self‑tracking only; follow your clinician, prescriber, or pharmacist instructions.
+Pepio also helps you prepare cleaner records for follow‑up visits so you don't have to juggle screenshots.

 Quick Checklist & Next Steps